Tip #534: Words and Phrases that Really Bother Me!

 “I have a fine sense of the ridiculous, but no sense of humor.”
 Edward Albee

-There are certain words and phrases currently used by trainers and human resource professionals that push my crazy button.
+There are certain words and phrases currently used by trainers and human resource professionals that are inexplicable.
 I’ve been trying to figure out why I have such an immediate negative visceral reaction when I hear:

 • leveraging